belcurv/medium/articles/modular_js_3.md

 1. We first initialize the `sourcemaps` plugin
 2.  then we concatenate our separate files into a single `quote-app.min.js` file
-3. Babel then transpiles the the file, converting any es6/es2015 to traditional es5 using the specified  Babel preset
+3. Babel then transpiles this file, converting any es6/es2015 to es5 JavaScript using our Babel preset
 4.  then we minify the transpiled code
-5.  a sourcemap is appended to the the end of our JavaScript
+5.  the generated sourcemap is appended to the the end of our code
-6.  and finally we output the processed file to `/dist/js/`
+6.  and finally the processed file is written to `/dist/js/`

 Task #2: _done_.
 Now run it in your terminal: `gulp scripts`